SGLT2 inhibitor: Pharmacology

 In studies that were made on healthy people and people with type 2 diabetes, who were given dapagliflozin in either single ascending dose (SAD) or multiple ascending dose (MAD) showed results that confirmed a pharmacokinetic profile of the medication.
 With dose-dependent concentrations the half-life is about 12–13 hours, Tmax 1–2 hours and it is protein-bound, so the medication has a rapid absorption and minimal excretion by the kidney.

 Dapagliflozin disposition is not evidently affected by body mass index (BMI) or body weight, therefore, the pharmacokinetic findings are expected to be applicable to patients with a higher BMI.
-Dapagliflozin resulted in dose-dependent increases excretions in urinary glucose, up to 47g/d following single-dose administration, which can be expected from its mechanism of action, dapagliflozin.
+Dapagliflozin resulted in dose-dependent increases excretions in urinary glucose, up to 47g/d following single-dose administration, which can be expected from its mechanism of action.

 Some studies found that dapagliflozin is associated with a decrease in body weight, which is statistically superior compared to placebo or other active comparators.
 It is primarily associated with caloric rather than fluid loss.

 In contrast with other anti-hyperglycemic diabetes medications, SGLT2 inhibitors enhance, rather than suppress, gluconeogenesis and ketogenesis.
 Because SGLT2 inhibitors activate sirtuin 1 (and thus PGC-1α and FGF21), they are more cardioprotective than the other medications used to treat diabetes.